Division of Housing

 Toledo, Ohio 43604

-The Department of Neighborhoods, Division of Housing utilizes federal funds for a myriad of programs.
+The Department of Neighborhoods and Business Development, Division of Housing utilizes federal funds for a myriad of programs.
 Eligible activities include the rehabilitation and/or new construction of housing, homeowner rehabilitation, homebuyer activities and tenant-based rental assistance, for persons at or below 80% of Area Median Income.
 Below is the list of activities performed by the Housing Division:

 - Owner-Occupied Rehabilitation Program, offered to homeowners as a deferred loan, forgivable based on residency and ownership for 10 years after assistance.
 Click on the Owner-Occupied Rehabilitation Guidelines link under "Programs".

 - Rental Rehab program, which is offered to owners of 1-4 unit properties for bringing the unit up to code (match required);